 Not everyone is a fan of this mulch’s looks, though.
 Some find the color too unnatural and conspicuous.
 Because gorilla hair mulch is so often used around office buildings and businesses, it can give a home something of a cold, commercial feel.

-Although gorilla hair mulch is natural and non-toxic, it can pose a choking hazard to dogs, small livestock such as goats, and other animals that might chew on the fibers.
+Gorilla hair mulch is natural and non-toxic.
+However, some bark nuggets can pose a choking hazard to dogs, small livestock such as goats, and other animals that might chew on the fibers.
 If you have a curious dog that likes to chew, you’ll be better off with something other than gorilla hair mulch, such as leaf compost or very finely shredded cedar.

 Easy to Use

 If gorilla hair mulch sounds like something your garden beds could benefit from, late spring or early autumn are the best times to get started.
-Apply a layer of 2 to 3 inches, or up to 4 inches to prevent soil compaction in areas with high foot traffic.
+Apply a layer of 2–3 inches, or up to four inches to prevent soil compaction in areas with high foot traffic.
 Leave 3 inches of open ground around your plants to let air reach the stems.

 Once the mulch begins to mat, occasionally inspect the soil under it to be sure it’s getting enough water and not harboring weeds.